 - You might feel it’s bit of low quality

+If you’re looking for the best waterproof walkie talkie to use on cruise, this Archsehell walkie talkie is what you should get.
 The Arschell 4-pack with all its bells and whistles gives you better-sounding audio with top-notch accessories – while being priced under $50!
 It’s the ultimate walkie talkie that also matches budget needs.

 - 16 pre-programmed channels

 - Each unit comes with a Li-ion battery and charging dock

 - Feature built-in microphone

 - 50 CTCSS and 105 CDCSS tones

 It’s also currently the second-best two-way radio in the market for cruise ship use.
 It’s small, convenient, and light-weighted.
 The performance was far better than expected, and these worked at even six decks apart!